Keyboard Remapper: 10 Best Tools to Change Keys

 Pros

-- The lite version is free and you can use it without registration
+- Free lite version available without registration

 Cons